-For most babies, this condition goes away just before or after the baby is born.
-If the kidney swelling doesn't get better after birth, a baby can have urinary tract infections or kidney problems.
+For many babies, this condition goes away just before or after the baby is born.

-After your baby is born, your doctor will do an ultrasound test to see if there still is a problem.
+After your baby is born, your doctor will do a test to see if there is still a problem.
+If a problem is found, your baby's doctor will do more tests.
+These tests help the doctor know what type of treatment your baby needs.

-If your baby's kidneys are still swollen after birth, the doctor may:
+If your baby's kidney is still swollen after birth, the doctor may give your baby antibiotics.
+This can help prevent infection.

 Go to https://www.healthwise.net/patientEd